-- In 2005, he was a runner up for the position of pope to Pope Benedict XVI.
+- In 2005, he was a runner up for the position of pope when Pope Benedict XVI won.

-- He had to have a lung removed due to an infection during his teenage years.
-It is not affecting his current health.
+- He had to have a lung removed due to an infection during his teenage.
+Although it is not affecting his current health.

 - Pope Francis has his own emojis which are also known as Popemojis.